RKKUNDU/Blockchain-p2p-network/README.txt

         1. inter-invalid block generation time = 0.5s
         2. percentage of nodes to be flooded (by adversary) = 10%

-    For each plot we run the network (with 1 seed, 10 peer node, 1 adversary node) with the inter-arrival time {2s, 4s, 6s, 8s}.
+    For each plot we run the network (with 1 seed, 10 peer node each having 6.7% hashing power, 1 adversary node having 33% hashing power) with the inter-arrival time {2s, 4s, 6s, 8s}.
 We have several configuration for the plots.
 Those configurations are combination of flooding percentage {10%, 20%, 30%} and inter-invalid block generation time {0.5s, 1.0s}

 C. Blockchain Tree:
     1) blockchain_tree/node* (eg. blockchain_tree/node39929.gv.pdf)